albertkun/ucladataguides/working_with_mapping/agol.rst

    Portal.
 Make sure you have the location data cleaned up!

-   a.
-Note: If your data has not been cleaned up yet see :ref:`excel_cleaning`.
+   a. *Note: If you data has not been cleaned up yet see: :ref:`excel_cleaning`

    b.
 Note: The maximum number of records for adding data via this
       method 2,000.
 If you attempt to use your arrest data from the